 Spotify, Slack, Asana, Coinbase, and Amplitude have all gone public with a direct listing.

 A direct listing also allows investors with stock options more flexibility in managing the tax impact.
-Further, it can be a source of cash to pay any potential alternative minimum tax (AMT) and exercise shares without a cashless exercise.

 Stock options in an IPO